paketo-buildpacks/rfcs/text/0000-ibm-liberty-buildpack.md

 instead of modifying the existing cloud foundry buildpack.

 ## Implementation
-The buildpack.toml will include 2 versions of both open liberty and websphere liberty and be updated on a 4-week cycle to coincide with the 4-week Liberty release cycle.
+The buildpack.toml will include 2 versions of both Open liberty and Websphere Liberty and be updated on a 4-week cycle to coincide with the 4-week Liberty release cycle.
 Open Liberty is released under the [Eclipse Public License - v1.0](https://raw.githubusercontent.com/OpenLiberty/open-liberty/master/LICENSE) and will be included in the buildpack.toml.

 ```